 If you are in a 1v1 or worse, a 2v1 situtaion against you then the worst thing you can do is dive into a tackle.
 The best thing to do is jockey, close off the angle to the goal and try force the player to slow down or into a wide area so your team mates can get back to help you out.
 If you try a tackle here and miss your opponent is highly likely to take advantage and score.

 Use strong tacklers as much as possible

 There is little point launching into tackles with players with low tackling statistics.
 We’ll use our current FUT team as an example.
 We know the stronger tacklers and most physical players in the team are: Yaya Toure and Kompany, among a few others.
 The midfield flair players such as Mata have low tackling and strength stats so we rarely ever tackle with these types of players.
 Even if you do win the ball, more than likely the tackle won’t have enough force and the opposition will still pick up the ball.

 Reward vs Risk

 This is a question you need to ask yourself regularly.
 More often than not, the risk of sliding in and possibly missing the tackle is heavily outweighed by the fact that there is a fairly big chance you won’t be rewarded with possession of the ball.
-The reason we are more cautious of flying into tackles, especially on game modes such as FUT or when playing pro clubs, is because the VP players are quicker and obviously controlled by humans which means they are likely to be closer to each other so even if you do win the ball cleanly there is a high chance one of their other VP human controlled players will pick up the loose ball.
+The reason we are more cautious of flying into tackles, especially on FUT or when playing pro clubs is because the VP players are quicker and obviously controlled by humans which means they are likely to be closer to each other so even if you do win the ball cleanly there is a high chance one of their other VP human controlled players will pick up the loose ball.